 Work smart, not hard.
 That’s the idea behind Mac Automation, a technology built into Apple’s OS X but frequently underutilized.
-Whether it’s sorting your email, searching your documents or building a playlist, you’d be amazed how many tasks can be done automatic instead of manually -if only you knew how to get started.
+Whether it’s sorting your email, searching your documents or building a playlist, you’d be amazed how many tasks can be done automatically instead of manually – if only you knew how to get started.

 Lucky for you, MakeUseOf is offering a free Mac Automation guide covering just that.
 It explains everything you need to stop clicking your mouse so often and start letting your computer do the boring stuff for you.
 Take full advantage of the most powerful operating system on the planet and save yourself from time.